JordanAdeoye/MODIS-LST-Reconstruction/README.md

 │
 ├── preprocessing/                      # Preprocessing MODIS data (QA assessment, day/night separation, saving to netcdf) │
-└── preprocessing_era5/                 # Preprocessing ERA5 data (rewrite to netcdf and merge into a single netcdf file)
+├── preprocessing_era5/                 # Preprocessing ERA5 data (rewrite to netcdf and merge into a single netcdf file) │
+└── visualization.ipynb                 # Visualzes the output of the interpolation
 ```